 Sun-Law Vuillaume Fellowship

 In 2016, 33-year-old Facebook Engineering Manager and amateur violinist Eric Sun purchased a Vuillaume violin from Tarisio.
 Tragically, his time with the violin was cut short when he was diagnosed soon after with an incurable brain tumor.
-Together with his wife Karen Law, Eric wished to loan his fine Vuillaume to young musicians who would use it to bring communities together.
+In the most difficult time of Eric and Karen’s lives, this violin brought people together.
+Together with his wife Karen Law, Eric wished to loan his fine Vuillaume to young musicians, as it is their sincere hope that future artists will continue to use it to bring communities together.

 READ ERIC’S STORY IN THE NEW YORKER

 “To have the inaugural fellowship go to someone with such unwavering dedication to building community through music is truly an honor to Eric’s memory.
 Miki’s deep-seated desire to invite others into an experience with music is reflected clearly in her humility and sense of gratitude, and I look forward to seeing her impact through this fellowship.” – Karen Law

 Eric & Colin Jacobsen, Artistic Directors, The Knights